evo-company/hiku/docs/guide/basics.rst

 actors and returns ids of the characters in the same order.
 This is how **many to one** links works.

-So now we can include linked edge fields in our query:
+So now we can include linked node fields in our query:

 .. literalinclude:: basics/test_stage3.py
     :lines: 90-103
     :dedent: 4

-We can go further and follow ``character`` link from the ``actor`` edge and return fields from ``character`` edge.
+We can go further and follow ``character`` link from the ``actor`` node and return fields from ``character`` node.
 This is an example of the cyclic links, which is normal when this feature is desired, as long as query is a hierarchical finite structure and result follows it's structure.